VBR vs CBR for Video Streaming: Understanding the Difference

 Bitrate is measured in units such as kilobits per second (kbps) or megabits per second (Mbps).
 Higher bitrates generally mean better video quality but also result in larger file sizes, impacting storage and bandwidth usage.

-In video streaming, various quality levels are achieved by adjusting the bitrate.
-For instance, resolutions like 240p, 360p, 480p, 720p, and 1080p indicate different levels of video quality.
+Adjusting the bitrate achieves various quality levels in video streaming.
+Resolutions like 240p, 360p, 480p, 720p, and 1080p indicate different levels of video quality.
 Higher resolutions and frame rates require increased bitrates to ensure clear visuals and smooth motion.

 What factors influence bitrate?